fabiomarreco/BlogSource/source/_posts/2018-04-16-financial-modelling-in-fsharp-part-1.md

                                       Daycount = DCACTACTISDA;}
 ```

-I just want to draw your attention to they way `treasury` method is implemented.
+I just want to draw your attention to the way `treasury` method is implemented.
 It is calling the `create` function, but only passing 2 parameters, instead of the required 3.

 ```fsharp
 let create daycount compound rate = //...